adamhockenberry/bacphlip/README.md

 bacphlip -i /valid/path/to/a/genome.fasta --local_hmmsearch /valid/path/to/hmmsearch
 ```

-Users wishing to run BACPHLIP on multiple phages in batch are encouraged to use the `--multi-fasta` run-time flag.
+Users wishing to run BACPHLIP on multiple phages in batch are encouraged to use the `--multi_fasta` run-time flag.
 In this case, the input genome (nucleotide) fasta file should contain multiple sequence records (one per complete genome) with unique id's (as parsed by `biopython`).
 BACPHLIP will create a directory named after the input file, and intermediate files associated with each sequence record will be named from the record id and written to this directory.
 Finally, the final output file will contain a single table with predictions for each genome.
 Assuming that `multigenome.fasta` exists:
 ```
-bacphlip -i /valid/path/to/a/multigenome.fasta --multi-fasta
+bacphlip -i /valid/path/to/a/multigenome.fasta --multi_fasta
 ```

 Additionally, BACPHLIP can also be accessed and used as a python library.
 From a python interpreter simply type: